-Section 23.
+Section 24.
 Funding

-The Company shares the premium costs with the Participants.
-Participant contributions are either deducted from pension benefits or paid separately by the Participant.
-The Company's contribution to Program costs (except with respect to DCC Retirees) is limited to the contribution limits established in April 1994, and amended in July 2001, unless adjusted by the Company, as described in Section 7.1 Retiree Medical Budget (Maximum Dow Subsidy, or the "Premium Cap").
+The Participating Employers share the premium costs with the Participants.
+Participant contributions are either made through payroll deduction, deducted from pension benefits or paid separately by the Participant.

+With respect to Participants of Plans that are part of The Dow Chemical Company Retiree Medical Care Program, the Company's contribution to Program costs (except with respect to DCC Retirees) is limited to the contribution limits established in April 1994, and amended in July 2001, unless adjusted by the Company, as described in Section 8.1 Retiree Medical Budget (Maximum Dow Subsidy, or the "Premium Cap").

 Benefits are paid from the Company's general assets.